Muzietto/vagrantfiles-dockerfiles/README.md

-# dockerfiles
+# vagrantfiles-dockerfiles
-A collection various Dockerfile's
+A collection various Vagrant- and Dockerfile's